Menu

 Igor Laryukhin

-Seattle — Rain Country
+(Seattle — Rain Country)

 Igor started dancing International Ballroom and Latin dances in 1987.
 He was always interested in technical aspect of dancing and took a lot of workshops and private lessons from the leading experts including European and World champions.
 He also enjoyed sharing his knowledge by teaching children.
 After moving to Seattle, Igor discovered social dancing and fell in love with West Coast Swing.
 He began competing in WCS in both roles in 2023, and was ranked 1st as a leader in the Masters division in 2025.
 Igor approaches WCS as a playful, collaborative conversation where both partners contribute equally and are encouraged to explore new ideas together.

-Classes: Beg/Imp West Coast
+Classes: Imp/Int West Coast, Beg/Imp West Coast

 Ingu Yun

-San Francisco — Sundance Association
+(San Francisco — Sundance Association)

 Ingu Yun (he/him) DJs and teaches at the Sundance Saloon in San Francisco, as well as at various community events locally, and has taught at LGBTQ country-western dance weekends around the country, including IAGLCWDC conventions, WWLA, Hoedown in the Dunes, the Emerald City Hoedown, and the Sundance Stompede.
 He serves as the president of the Sundance Association for Country-Western Dancing, the nonprofit organization that produces Sundance Saloon and the Sundance Stompede.